Lesson 59: Major Work Study, Part 3 — The Fast Movements

 Fast Baroque is light.
 If it is heavy, it is too fast.

-The two fast movements of Loeillet's D minor sonata sit on opposite sides of the Adagio: the Allegro answers the Largo with Italian energy, the Giga closes the sonata with dance.
-Both rely on the same skills — clean sixteenth-note articulation, even finger motion, careful breath planning — and both reward the same procedure.
-This lesson takes them in pair.
+The two fast movements sit on opposite sides of the Adagio: the Allegro answers the Largo with Italian energy, the Giga closes the sonata with dance.
+Both rely on clean articulation and even finger motion, so this lesson takes them as a pair.

 Movement II — Allegro